maxamel/BitGenGo/README.md

 There is no bullet-proof way to measure the quality of randomness being produced from a generator.
 However, there are tools out there to provide an insight on how random is a sequence produced by such a generator.
 One of them is the Linux utility dieharder (```apt-get install dieharder```), which conducts many statistical tests and determines how random the numbers really are.
 BitGenGo has been tested against dieharder, and compared to results of other generators.
-For more information, read the Benchmark section.
+For more information, read the [Benchmark Randomness](# Benchmark Randomness) section.

 # Limitations